rvandyke27/CSC214/MultithreadedApplication/README.txt

 2. In contrast to part 1, each HandlerThread represents its own thread so when calculating the largest prime for a very large number, the square root can be calculated more quickly in its own parallel thread.
 While the largest prime is being calculated, the square root will display in a toast (almost immediately) and in the textview until the largest prime is calculated.

+3. I chose to use AsyncTask to fetch the image because it is easier and the additional functionality of HandlerThreads is not needed for this specific activity.
+Only one thread would be used anyway, so the additional effort needed to set up a HandlerThread would be for nothing.

 I would like my implementation of hierarchical navigation to be considered for extra credit.